Tom L. Johnson: Politics and philosophy

+Political career

 Congress

 When Johnson went into politics, "he went in on the explicit advice of Henry George."
 Johnson mounted an unsuccessful campaign for the U.S. House of Representatives in 1888, and then won the seat in 1890, serving two terms.
 He promoted free trade and the Single Tax idea, and was a useful moderate on the divisive currency question.
-In 1892, Johnson and his allies read Henry George's Protection or Free Trade, in its entirety, into the Congressional Record, and franked it to millions of constituents; protectionist members responded by entering Robert Percival Porter's Free-Trade Folly and D. G. Harriman's American Tariffs from Plymouth Rock to McKinley.
+In 1892, Johnson and his allies read Henry George's Protection or Free Trade, in its entirety, into the Congressional Record, and franked it to millions of constituents.
+Protectionist members responded by entering Robert Percival Porter's Free-Trade Folly and D. G. Harriman's American Tariffs from Plymouth Rock to McKinley.
 The escalation inspired a limit to the length of insertions to the Congressional Record without unanimous consent.

 In 1894, Johnson was one of six congressmen to vote in favor of a single tax amendment to the Wilson–Gorman Tariff Act.
 Proposed by fellow Democrat and Georgist James G. Maguire of California, it was intended as a substitute for the bill's proposed income tax.
 It would have levied a direct tax of $31,311,125 on land values nationwide.
 After this was rejected, Simpson voted in favor of the original version of the bill, but against the final version sent back by the Senate several months later.